 Home Page for DC Leberknight

 When I was a boy, my uncle told me about his solo bicycle trek across Central America.
 I grew up wanting to do that too, so I studied Spanish and computer engineering.
 On my first trip, I climbed the tallest mountain in the Andes (Aconcagua), then I explored Peru.
-My second trip was a solo bicycle trek across Central America, then I got a job in in Tokyo.
+My second trip was a solo bicycle trek across Central America, then I got a job in Tokyo.
 Now I've spent more than 10 years travelling the world, mostly with my wife Lili.
 We got married in Brazil, then we toured Africa by public bus, then we moved to New Zealand (nobody saw that coming), and now we are New Zealand citizens!
 Here's our travel blog: David and Lili's World Tour.

 In other news I wrote a novel: Globalocity - The Adventures of Raymond.
 Go around the world with an attitude, and a secret sub-plot.
 Go with Raymond.
 Globalocity gets excellent reviews because it is interesting and engaging, fun fiction.
 Global velocity!
 This book will grab you and take you for a ride.
 Check it out.